skulpt/skulpt/app_a.rst

 you make a change that you think doesn't affect the program, and it does, that can tip you off.

+|rle_open| You can also wrap your debugging print statements in some
+condition, so that you suppress much of the output.
+For example, if you are trying to find an element using a binary search, and it is not working, you might code up a debugging print statement inside a conditional:  if the range of candidate elements is less that 6, then print debugging information, otherwise don't print.

+Similarly, breakpoints can be made conditional: you can set a breakpoint on a statement, then edit the breakpoint to say "only break if this expression becomes true".  |rle_close|

 Semantic errors
 ---------------